AdaCore/ada-spark-rfcs/considered/rfc-prefixed-untagged.rst

 ===========================

-The notion of a *prefixed view of a subprogram* introduced in **RM 4.1.3 Selected_Components** is generalized to apply to primitives of an untagged private type declared in the visible or private part of the package.
-It also applies in places where the full type is visible.
+The notion of a *prefixed view of a subprogram* introduced in **RM 4.1.3 Selected_Components** is generalized to apply to primitives of an untagged type.
 The current feature is defined in paragraph (9.2/3) of **RM 4.1.3**.
-This would be adjusted a bit to allow untagged private types as well, including when in the scope of their full type.
+This would be adjusted a bit to allow untagged types as well.

 In the example above, we see a use of the notation in statements and assertion pragmas outside the package, but we also see the notation used inside the private part of the package to define a Type_Invariant on the full type.
-When the full type is visible, there might be more overloading to deal with.
-For example, if the full type is a record type, it might have a component named Length or Capacity.
+When the type is not a private type, or in places where the full type is visible, there might be more overloading to deal with.
+For example, if the (full) type is a record type, it might have a component named Length or Capacity.
 If so, as for tagged types, the component takes precedence during overload resolution.
-Similarly, if the full type is an access-to-record type, the record type might have components called Length or Capacity.
+Similarly, if the (full) type is an access-to-record type, the record type might have components called Length or Capacity.
 Again, the name resolution rules would favor the components in such a case.

+Here is possible revised wording for **RM 4.1.3(9.1/2-9.2/5)**:

+Given a specific type T, a view of a primitive subprogram of T whose first formal parameter is of type T or is an access parameter whose designated type is T, or, if T is tagged, a view of a subprogram whose first formal parameter is of a class-wide type or is an access parameter whose designated type is class-wide:

+The prefix (after any implicit dereference) shall resolve to denote an object or value of type T or class-wide type T'Class.
+The selector_name shall resolve to denote a view of a subprogram declared immediately within the declarative region in which an ancestor of the type T (including T itself) is declared.
+The first formal parameter of the subprogram shall be of type T, or a class-wide type that covers T, or an access parameter designating one of these types.
+The designator of the subprogram shall not be the same as that of a component of the type visible at the point of the selected_component.
+Furthermore, if T is an access-to-object type, the designator of the subprogram shall not be the same as that of a visible component of the type designated by T. The subprogram shall not be an implicitly declared primitive operation of type T that overrides an inherited subprogram implemented by an entry or protected subprogram visible at the point of the selected_component.
+The selected_component denotes a view of this subprogram that omits the first formal parameter.
+This view is called a prefixed view of the subprogram, and the prefix of the selected_component (after any implicit dereference) is called the prefix of the prefixed view.

 Rationale and alternatives
 ==========================